Welcome to today's edition of the Rush 24-7 podcast.

 Well, he's not, but as far as they're concerned, he is.

-You might say, well, Rush, if a Democrats have designs on winning the White House, as you know they do, and uh and and maintaining control of Congress, what are Republicans doing about it?
+You might say, well, Rush, if a Democrats have designs on winning the White House, as you know they do, and maintaining control of Congress, what are the Republicans doing about it?

 Well, you tell me.

-They're surrendering from uh Voinovich to Judd Gregg to Dominici.
+From Voinovich to Judd Gregg to Domenichi, they're surrendering.

-They are nowhere to be found in the ward.
+They are nowhere to be found in the war.

-They are nowhere to be found on permanent tax cuts, which is a singular Republican issue.
+They are nowhere to be found on permanent tax cuts, which is a singular Republican issue, nowhere to be found.

-So it's not that they're not just on the field, they have they've they've they've gone into into surrender mode.
+So it's not that they're not just on the field, they've gone into surrender mode.

-Dick Luger, who got the fur the the he was the first of the current wave of surrenders.
+Dick Luger, who got the first, he was the first of the current wave of surrenders.

 These guys have been in the Senate forever.

-Voinovich been in public office for over four decades.
+Voinovich has been in public office for over four decades.

 They've been there a long, long time.

-This is all about the next election and winning and you know, putting a finger in the uh in the air, moistening it and seeing it which way the uh the wind is blowing.
+This is all about the next election and winning and putting a finger in the air, moistening it and seeing which way the wind is blowing.

 The truth of this is that when it comes to what's happening in Iraq, the American people could put up with the Iraq war for many more years.